hmxmilohax/rb3-pc/readme.md

 		* If you still have this issue, redownload Rock Band 3 Deluxe as Github sometimes doesn't download correctly.

 *   **_[Pro Drums] "Hitting two cymbals registers as a tom."_**
 	*   This is an infamous Rock Band 3 bug called the "double cymbal glitch" and plagues all versions of Rock Band 3, even console versions.
-You can buy a Roll Limitless for your drums which fix this, or try to slightly [[flam]](https://en.wikipedia.org/wiki/Drum_rudiment#Flam) the two inputs.
+You can try to slightly [[flam]](https://en.wikipedia.org/wiki/Drum_rudiment#Flam) the two inputs to get around this.

 *   **_\[ONLINE\] "I cannot find a 3rd or 4th player when searching."_**
-	*   In Rock Band 3's Custom Configuration, [[go to the network tab]](#network) and make sure “Enable UPNP” is enabled.
-If for some reason you can't do UPNP, you will need to forward port 9103 (UDP) in your firewall. **Don't enable UPNP while port forwarding** as this can cause crashes.
+	*   Port 9103 is blocked.
+You can either enable UPNP in Rock Band 3's [[Network]](#network) configuration or manually forward port 9103 (UDP) in your firewall. **Don't enable UPNP while port forwarding** as this can cause crashes.
+	*	Rock Band 3 online lobbies can only have 2 slots of Guitar/Bass/Keys, one Drums slot, and one Vocal slot.
+If you want to bypass this, go to
+	Options > Deluxe Settings > Advanced > Controller > Change Controller Type

 *   **_\[ONLINE\] "I crash when searching for players with UPNP enabled."_**
-	*   Your router may have issues with UPNP.
+	*   Your router may have issues with RPCS3's UPNP feature.
 Go to Rock Band 3's Custom Configuration [[Network section]](#network), and disable "Enable UPNP."
 You will need to [[search how to port forward in your router]](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide).

 *   **_\[ONLINE\] "I'm stuck on “Registering Account” when trying to connect to online servers."_**
-	*   You may have lost connection to RPCN or GoCentral and will have to restart the game.
+	*   You may have lost connection to RPCN  and will have to restart the game.
 If you continue to get this after restart, close out Rock Band 3, go to the top menu in RPCS3, “Configuration” > “RPCN” > “Account” > “Test Account” then restart the game to force a reconnection.

 *   **_\[ONLINE\] "I keep disconnecting constantly while playing online."_**
 	*   Double check to make sure your connection is stable.
 Try connecting via Ethernet cable if possible.
 If you have increased your VBlank past 60 Hz, set it back to 60 Hz.
 Aside from that, there's not much that can be done aside from getting better internet.